Smoky Slow Cooker Mexican Black Beans

 If your palette isn’t as adventurous, reduce/omit the jalapeno and chipotle.

-I would suggest you keep a little of the chipotle though, because it really is a wonderful addition to the flavor of these beans.
+I would suggest you keep a little of the chipotle though, because its smoky flavor really is a wonderful addition to the beans.

 How to store Mexican black beans?